RealFaviconGenerator/grunt-real-favicon/README.md

 The HTML files where the favicon code needs to be injected.
 Probably all pages of the web site.

+If one of the files does not exist, it is created and populated with the favicon HTML.

 #### design

 The `design` section refers to the [`favicon_design` section as defined by the non-interactive API of RealFaviconGenerator](https://realfavicongenerator.net/api/non_interactive_api#favicon_design).